WXVW

 WXVW (1450 AM) is a radio station licensed to Jeffersonville, Indiana, serving the Louisville, Kentucky, area.
-The station is currently owned by Word Broadcasting Network, Inc.
+The station is owned by Word Broadcasting Network, Inc.

 History

 For much of the 1970s and 1980s, WXVW originally ran an adult standards music format.
 The station originally broadcasts Chicago Cubs baseball games during its early days.

-Under ownership of Cumulus Media, WXVW formerly simulcasted sports formatted WQKC 93.9 FM as "The Ticket", until that station changed to a classic hits music format under the call sign WLCL on November 20, 2008.
+Under ownership of Cumulus Media, WXVW formerly simulcast sports formatted WQKC (93.9 FM) as "The Ticket", until that station changed to a classic hits music format as WLCL on November 20, 2008.

 On August 2, 2010, WQKC and WLCL went silent after Cumulus decided to cease operations in the Louisville market.

 On October 3, 2011, WQKC returned to the air, again with sports, branded as "The Sports Buzz".
 Cumulus would formally sell the station to its programmer, Ryan Media, in November 2011.

-On May 21, 2013, WQKC changed callsign to WXVW, which was the station's original call letters from its original sign on date (September 16, 1961-same as WLKY-TV) until 1997, when the call sign changed to WAVG.
+On May 21, 2013, WQKC changed its call sign back to WXVW, which was the station's original call letters from its original sign on date (September 16, 1961–same as WLKY-TV) until 1997, when the call sign changed to WAVG.

 Effective December 1, 2020, Ryan Media sold WXVW and translator W241CK to Word Broadcasting Network, Inc.